twiddlingbits/twr-wasm/docs/gettingstarted/firstwasm.md

 }
 ~~~

-`--autoplay-policy=no-user-gesture-required` and `--enable-features=SharedArrayBuffer` are not required for this simple "hellow world" example, but will be needed if you request user input or you are using twrWasModuleAsync.
+`--autoplay-policy=no-user-gesture-required` and `--enable-features=SharedArrayBuffer` are not required for this simple "hello world" example, but will be needed if you request user input or you are using twrWasModuleAsync.

 ## See live version
 [Here is a link](/examples/helloworld/index.html) to the helloworld function running in the `twiddlingbits.dev` site.